BleuLlama/z80-machine/README.md

 hardware-generatable platform, rather than a software emulation platform, which is where this project started from.

+## Emu Shell and Debugger

+To interact with the emulator control itself, you have some debugging controls and tools via a command shell.
+You will see this with the prompt:
+> EMU:

+Type a question mark, '?' to see all available tools.
+The tools will let you examine and poke memory, trace execution, reset the emulated machine, etc.

+Type g' to start execution, and CTRL-'-' to get back to the emulator prompt.

 ## New compile-time defines, hooks

 I tried to be as minimally invasive into the original source code as